Artists

 Biography

-Besides her regular work with Mário Laginha, which has given them the possibility to work with very prestigious artists, Maria João has also worked with big names in Portugal (António Pinho Vargas, Carlos Bica) and abroad (Gilberto Gil, Joe Zawinul, Laureen Newton, Bob Stenson, Christof Lauer, Saxofour, among others).
-She has also been part of artistic fusion shows, such as Raizes Rurais, Paixões Urbanas, and the choreography ‘Ao Vivo’, by the Paulo Ribeiro Company.
+The regularity of her work with Laginha and the musical complicity established between the two incited them to put together a new personal acoustic project.
+This is how the record “Danças” was born (1993), the beginning of a duo that persists until today.
+Besides her regular work with Mário Laginha, which has given them the possibility to work with very prestigious artists, Maria João has also worked with big names in Portugal (António Pinho Vargas, Carlos Bica) and abroad (Gilberto Gil, Lenine, Guinga, Joe Zawinul, Laureen Newton, Bob Stenson, Christof Lauer, Saxofour, Miroslav Vitous, David Friedman, Charlie Mariano, Aki Takase, Niels Henning Orsted Pederson, Hannover Philarmonic Orchestra, among many others).